SolansPuig/MyHomepage/README.md

 ];
 ```

-The display order is not guaranteed to be the same from the list.
+The display order is not guaranteed to be the same as from the list.
 They will be ordered from the first source to answer to the last, and some take longer than others.

-If you are not interested in any news feed, just leave the list empty:
+If you are not interested in any news feed, leave the list empty:

 ```
 const NEWS_SORUCES = [];